- Fee-per-day valet parking (no self-parking)

 Meticulously refurbished to its golden age of Hollywood glamour, this 74-room Sunset Strip icon still draws stars, but treats the hoi polloi just as well.

-Rooms, while not nearly as large as those at the London, are tastefully decorated with dark-wood-and-brass furnishings and comfortable beds that are turned down nightly.
-Views of greater Los Angeles, available from many of the rooms, are stunning, and the panorama from the relatively small pool deck is also lovely.
-While Hollywood royalty visits frequently, the Tower has none of the pretense of the too-hip-for-you Chateau Marmont while delivering better quality service than the sleek, 300-room Mondrian just down the street.
+Rooms, while not nearly as large as those at the London, are tastefully decorated with an Art Deco-inspired color palette, and feature comfortable beds that are turned down nightly.
+Many of the rooms have stunning views of the greater Los Angeles area, and the panorama from the relatively small pool deck is also lovely.
+Hollywood royalty visits frequently, but the Tower has none of the hipper-than-thou pretense of the Chateau Marmont and delivers better service than the sleek Mondrian down the street.

 In the beating heart of West Hollywood, right on the Sunset Strip

 Located in the heart of West Hollywood on the Sunset Strip, the Sunset Tower is on the same stretch as three other popular and notable hotels: the extravagantly designed Mondrian, the achingly hip Standard Hollywood, and the celebrity magnet Chateau Marmont.